 Admit it, you're beginning to like Pianowski's AJ-for-Colston trade more and more.

+So begins the second age of John Beck: The Washington Redskins have named Beck their starting quarterback for Week 7, which shouldn't come as any great surprise.
 Rex Grossman completed just nine passes to his own receivers on Sunday, and four to the opposing defense.
 Beck gets a friendly match-up this week against a Carolina D that can't stop anything — as Doug Farrar points out, the Panthers rank dead-last in the NFL defensively, per Football Outsiders' metrics.
 In Week 6, Beck went 8-for-15 against the Eagles in relief of Grossman, adding a rushing score.

 Washington will presumably lean on its running game against Carolina, but obviously Cam Newton & Co. can draw any opponent into a shootout.
 Eventually, Beck will need to make a few plays.
 This is a quarterback who turned the ball over eight times in five games with Miami way back in 2007, the last time he was a starter, and ... well, he lost a preseason battle to Rex this year.
 Can't say I'm full of confidence.
 He's not much more than a desperation bye-week play in fantasy.